hartwigmedical/hmftools/sv-linx/README_VIS.md

-chromosome | Only generate images for specified comma separated chromosomes threads | Number of threads to use include_line_elements | Include line elements in chromosome visualisations (excluded by default) gene | Add canonical transcriptions of supplied comma separated genes to image
+chromosome | Only generate images for specified comma separated chromosomes threads | Number of threads to use include_line_elements | Include line elements in chromosome visualisations (excluded by default) gene | Add canonical transcriptions of supplied comma-separated genes to image.
+Requires config 'gene_transcripts_dir' to be set as well.

 If neither `chromosome` nor `clusterId` are included, separate visualisations of all chromosomes and clusterIds in the provided files will be created.